-The Yarra Valley wine region is the most popular region in Victoria, why?
+Yarra Valley wineries are some of the most popular in Victoria, why?
 Because it’s only an hour east of Melbourne City and people are lazy, that and the wine in the Yarra Valley is bizarrely delicious.

 The Yarra Valley Wine Region